-Wixie includes hundreds of curriculum-focused activities that require students to drag and drop objects on the screen to demonstrate understanding.
+Wixie includes hundreds of curriculum-focused templates that require students to drag and drop objects on the screen to demonstrate understanding.
 They can also drag to put items in sequence such as the order of a story or the life cycle of a butterfly.

 The Math folder there includes folders filled with objects like base ten blocks and Cuisinaire rods, students can manipulate to create value and show patterns.

-While students can use any of these manipulatives on a blank Wixie canvas, you can also find many activities in the curriculum library that already include these images.
+While students can use any of these manipulatives on a blank Wixie canvas, you can also find many templates in the curriculum library that already include these images.
 To find them open the Templates folder at your home page and browse the folders in the Math templates.
-For example, you can assign several Wixie activities that require students to manipate tangram shapes to complete a specified image.
+For example, you can find and assign several Wixie templates that require students to manipulate tangram shapes to complete a specified image.

 If you want to keep their work more on the play end of the spectrum, encourage students to create objects using the Tangram shapes.
 You can even create an assignment that is a blank page, but have the activity open to show a specific media library folder, like the tangram shapes.

 Using these activities gives students a chance practice skills like click and drag, select and deselect objects, and use scaling and rotating options.
 Students can adjust size and shape using handles on the object itself or by using options on the Tools panel.
 The more ways students know how to manipulate objects, the easier it will be for them to figure out how an unfamiliar tool or interface might function.